 - Free resources, including financial calculator and budgeting tips

 The Application Process

 Eligible borrowers can apply for a personal loan online, over the phone, or in person at any of the 125+ First Midwest branches in Illinois, Indiana, and Iowa.
-First Midwest promises to make a decision within 24 hours and to transfer funds within 24 hours of approval.
+First Midwest will typically make a decision within 24 hours and transfer funds within 24 hours of approval.
 Therefore, it takes no more than 48 hours to go from application to funding.

 Online applications involve these steps:

 - Borrower fills out an online form with their name, email, phone number, state, and loan amount needed.

 - An agent calls the borrower back to provide a free personalized rate quote and describe the application process.